callumnewlands/ElectricCarsDataVis/README.md

 ## Prerequisistes

-There are no pre-requististes for running the site, however the site should be ran using a web server (e.g. [VSCode Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)) to facilitate the loading of data from datasources
+The site should be run using a web server (e.g. [VSCode Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)) to facilitate the loading of data from datasources

+[npm](https://www.npmjs.com/) is required to run the babel transpiler in the ```build.sh``` script if the site needs backwards compatibility with browsers

 ## Data Sources